Guam Family Law Office's "Guam 7-Day Residency Divorces"

 What if my spouse won't consent to a divorce?

 To be candid, if one spouse doesn't agree to obtain a divorce in Guam, you will not be able to pursue your divorce on the island.
 The 7-day Guam divorce is ONLY available when both parties agree to the divorce.
 If this does not meet your situation, the only other option is for you to live on Guam for 90 consecutive days.
 This would then make you eligible to file a contested divorce.
 This is not a realistic option for most people.
-However, if this is an option you would consider, I'd be glad to discuss the matter with you.
+I do not process such divorces.
+However, if this is an option you might consider, I'd be glad to refer you to other attorneys who may be able to assist you.

 What if I don't know if my spouse will agree to a divorce?

 For several reasons, including my familiarity with Guam; my many years of legal experience on the island; the fact that family law is my specialty and not just a sideline practice; and because in my legal practice I strongly emphasize candor, integrity, and honesty when it comes to dealing with my clients.
-In addition, because I grew up in a military family, I have a special empathy for military personnel and their dependents and I've acquired vast knowledge of their unique family law needs.
+In addition, because I grew up in a military family, I have a special empathy for military personnel and their dependents.

 How much will a "Guam 7-Day Residency Divorce" cost?

-* If you pay by credit card, there is an additional processing fee of $40 for a total of $1,715.
+* If you pay by credit card, there is an additional processing fee of 3 1/2%.

-** If you pay by credit card, there is an additional processing fee of $50 for a total of $2,025.
+** If you pay by credit card, there is an additional processing fee of 3 1/2%

 How and when do I pay for the divorce?

 You have several payment options.
-You can pay by credit card, cashier's check, money order, or Western Union.
-We also accept personal checks but we will not begin preparation of your paperwork until the check has cleared.
+You can pay by credit card, cashier's check, money order, or through a direct bank transfer.
+I no longer accept payments through Western Union.
 You must be make full payment before I begin work on your divorce.
 If you pay by credit card, simply call my office at 1-671-472-8472 and my staff will assist you in processing the credit card charge.
 Please be aware that once I have drafted your documents, no refund is possible, even if your spouse changes his/her mind.
 Therefore, be sure that your spouse will fully cooperate with the Guam divorce before you make payment to my office.
 If you have any doubt that your spouse will cooperate, please read the above section entitled "What if I don't know if my spouse will agree to a divorce?"How can I proceed with pursuing a "Guam 7-Day Residency Divorce" and what is the process?

 That's easy!
 Here are the details: